Potez 39: Design

 The Potez 39 had a parasol wing, the basic form of which was of an elongated rectangle with well-rounded tips, a feature which reportedly obtained the maximum achievable efficiency without resorting to a more complex wing design that incorporated multiple decreasing profiles.
 The flying performance of such a profile was thoroughly explored during comparative flight tests with both the Potez 31 and Potez 36.
 Lacking both dihedral or sweepback, the wing has an aspect ratio of 7.3.
 It was attached to the fuselage via an inverted V-shaped cabane strut along with a pair of struts of which the threaded ends permitted adjustment; cross-bracing via means of struts made the aircraft incapable of becoming out of adjustment.
 The internal structure of the wing comprised two spars with diagonal bracing (using duralumin half-tubes) and widely spaced ribs.
 The wing was equipped with sizable ailerons.

 It was operated by a crew of two, a pilot and observer, that sat in tandem in open cockpits.
 The observer was armed with two Lewis guns on a ring mounting while the pilot was armed with a single synchronised Darne machine gun.
 Additional armaments comprised light bombs, which could be carried internally in a compact bomb bay as well as on external racks.
 Reconnaissance apparatus included a fixed camera that operated through a hatch in the fuselage floor.

 The aircraft was powered by a single Hispano 12H, which produced 579 hp at 2,000 rpm.
-Cooling was provided by both an water radiator and an oil radiator.
+Cooling was provided by both a water radiator and an oil radiator.
 Two pumps were used to deliver fuel to the engine from a suspended conical-shaped fuel tank, which permitted fuel dumping even in the event of deformation due to battle damage.
 The fuel dumping mechanical was relatively simple, being stylised on that of a firearm.
 The aircraft was equipped with a conventional undercarriage.
 The main undercarriage, which had a track gauge of 3 m (9.84 ft.) and was furnished with wheel brakes, was of an axleless design that incorporated Potez's own elastic struts.
 The tail skid could be was easily inspected via a removable plate near the tail.